Nigel-Karunaratne/Java-Based-Interpreted-Language/README.md

 The purpose of this project was to understand how computers actually run computer code.

-This project used the book [Crafting Interpreters](http://craftinginterpreters.com) (by Bob Nystrom) as a major reference for understanding how an interpreter works and why each piece is needed.
+This project used the book [Crafting Interpreters](http://craftinginterpreters.com) (by Robert Nystrom) as a major reference for understanding how an interpreter works and why each piece is needed.
 The parser's grammer used in the book was also used here.

 ---
 This interpreter uses 4 distinct "modules":